 Please note: Once the student has fully registered to study their degree programme with Lancaster University, we will not be able to liaise with anyone else on the student's behalf without their express permission due to data protection.
 In line with this, we prefer to liaise with applicants directly as this models the communication we will have with students in future.
 You might find it helpful to encourage the student to be proactive in communicating with university staff.
 Read our data protection policy for more information.

 If a student is likely to need support at University, it is important that they disclose their condition to us.
 UK students will first do this through their UCAS application.
-This allows the university to contact the student to give them information about what support is available, evidence, and applying for support.
-Those who have not disclosed through UCAS can make a disclosure by registering with the Disability and Inclusive Practice Service.
+This allows the university to contact the student to give them information about what support is available, supporting information, and applying for support.
+Those who have not disclosed through UCAS can inform the Disability and Inclusive Practice Service directly.

 Some students may be unsure if they would be entitled to DSA.
 If you are unsure, check out the DSA website, or contact us for a discussion about whether the student is likely to benefit from DSA.